mloskot/qt-creator-plugin-boostbuild/README.md

 [Creating Plugins](http://doc-snapshot.qt-project.org/qtcreator-extending/creating-plugins.html)
 guide.

-Specifically, I used Qt and Qt Creator built from sources in their Git repositories:
+I use Qt and Qt Creator built from sources in their Git repositories:

 * Qt 5 from branch: stable
 * Qt Creator from branch: 3.0